 At the end of each day, take time to think about what you are thankful for today.
 This will encourage the mind to start looking for reasons to be grateful rather than reasons to be fearful.

 Surround yourself with people who are good listeners.
 You could also look for services that might be able to support you.

-Spend time with friends and do not forget to laugh, this releases endorphins and lets the brain know we are safe.
+Spend time with friends and don’t forget to laugh.
+Laughing releases endorphins and lets the brain know we are safe.

 We offer free coaching sessions for young women aged 18 to 30, who are living in England and Wales.
 Coaching can help you with anything from managing anxiety to helping you make a plan for your future.